Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: Abstract

 \section{Abstract}

 We introduce a framework for scalable and broadband free-space phase-matched four-wave mixing in ring resonators.
 This method for four-wave mixing reduces the complexity of coupling an emitter to a quantum network by combining the spatial and spectral interfaces between them into one nonlinear optical process.
-The device is compliant with current heterogeneous integration capabilities and has a bandwidth of 165 nm for efficient spatio-spectral conversion.
+The device is compliant with current heterogeneous integration capabilities and supports frequency phase matching across approximately 165 nm.
 We outline a fabrication-ready diamond-on-insulator pathway towards modular unit cells that natively bridge visible color centers to the infrared spectrum for scalable quantum networks.
 We also present and analyze an end-to-end framework for considering single-photon coupling efficiency from a color center to a quantum network.
 This framework represents a step forwards in analyzing and reducing system-scale losses in a spin-photon interface.